awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 When you register a task definition, you can optionally specify a list of volumes to be passed to the Docker daemon on a container instance, which then becomes available for access by other containers on the same container instance\.

 The following are the types of data volumes that can be used:
-+ Docker volumes — A Docker\-managed volume that is created under `/var/lib/docker/volumes` on the container instance\.
++ Docker volumes — A Docker\-managed volume that is created under `/var/lib/docker/volumes` on the host Amazon EC2 instance\.
 Docker volume drivers \(also referred to as plugins\) are used to integrate the volumes with external storage systems, such as Amazon EBS\.
 The built\-in `local` volume driver or a third\-party volume driver can be used\.
-Docker volumes are only supported when using the EC2 launch type\.
+Docker volumes are only supported when running tasks on Amazon EC2 instances\.
 Windows containers only support the use of the `local` driver\.
 To use Docker volumes, specify a `dockerVolumeConfiguration` in your task definition\.
 For more information, see [Using volumes](https://docs.docker.com/storage/volumes/)\.
 + Bind mounts — A file or directory on the host machine is mounted into a container\.
-Bind mount host volumes are supported when using either the EC2 or Fargate launch types\.
+Bind mount host volumes are supported when running tasks on either AWS Fargate or Amazon EC2 instances\.
 To use bind mount host volumes, specify a `host` and optional `sourcePath` value in your task definition\.
 For more information, see [Using bind mounts](https://docs.docker.com/storage/bind-mounts/)\.

 For more information, see [Using data volumes in tasks](using_data_volumes.md)\.